-(d) Classification of acquisition of 34% equity interest in Qingdao Honghai Curtain Wall Company Limited ("Honghai Curtain Wall")
+(e) Classification of acquisition of 34% equity interest in Qingdao Honghai Green Energy Co., Ltd.

-The classification of an investment as a subsidiary is based on whether the Group is determined to have control over the investee, which involves judgments through the analysis of various factors, including the Group's representation on the chief decision-making authorities of an investee.
-As the Group is entitled to appoint a majority number of directors of Honghai Curtain Wall and is able to control its management and operation, the identifiable assets and liabilities of Honghai Curtain Wall is accounted for in the consolidated financial statements of the Group at their fair value under the acquisition method.
+The classification of an investment as a subsidiary is based on whether the Group is determined to have control over the investee, which involves judgments through the analysis of various factors, including the Group's power on the chief decision-making authorities of an investee.
+As the Group is entitled to appoint a majority number of directors of Qingdao Honghai Curtain Wall Company Limited (currently known as Qingdao Honghai Green Energy Co., Ltd.) ("Qingdao Honghai") and is able to control its management and operation, the identifiable assets and liabilities of Qingdao Honghai is accounted for in the consolidated financial statements of the Group at their fair value under the acquisition method.